TheReal-Kaze/AdvancedQueueAPI-Docs/docs/index.md

 ---

-## 🧱 About
+# 🧱 About Kaze.AdvancedQueue

-**Kaze.AdvancedQueue** is designed to make queue management modular, persistent, and easily extendable.
-The API can be used directly by other developers or through in-game commands to manage ranks, priority slots, or reserved-access systems.
+Kaze.AdvancedQueue was designed to offer:

+- A modular queue system
+- Persistence without configuration
+- Integration points for developers
+- Compatibility with other plugins
+- High performance priority sorting
+- A clean and intuitive C# API

+It is suitable for:

+- VIP tiers
+- Donator ranks
+- Admin bypass logic
+- Reserved slots
+- Multi-server networks
+- Custom gameplay queue systems

 ---

-*(Documentation generated with ❤️ & ChatGPT)*
+*(Documentation generated with ❤️ by ChatGPT)*